Nadian-Ali/Simple-TopDown-BottomUp-attention-for-Visual-Question-Answering-Keras/README.md

 ![The Task](https://github.com/Nadian-Ali/Simple-TopDown-BottomUp-attention-for-Visual-Question-Answering-Keras/blob/main/miscellaneous/example%20image.jpg)

-In [This]( https://github.com/Nadian-Ali/Visual-Question-Answering-implementation-in-keras-with-VQA2#visual-question-answering-implementation-in-keras-with-vqa2 ) post, a complete for CNN-LSTM vqa architecture was provided.
+In [This]( https://github.com/Nadian-Ali/Visual-Question-Answering-implementation-in-keras-with-VQA2#visual-question-answering-implementation-in-keras-with-vqa2 ) post, a complete implementation of CNN-LSTM vqa architecture was provided.
 In this reop, the attention mechanism explained in [top down bottom up attention for vaq [paper](https://arxiv.org/abs/1707.07998) is implemented.
 The code is provided using Keras library.

 Download data using the links below: